ronikar/Leaflet.DistortableVideo/README.md

 # Leaflet.DistortableVideo
 Enable to distort videos on Leaflet maps.
-Leaflet.DistortableVideo allows for perspectival distortions of images, client-side, using CSS3 transformations in the DOM.
+Leaflet.DistortableVideo allows for perspective distortions of images, client-side, using CSS3 transformations in the DOM.

 ## Demo
 https://ronikar.github.io/Leaflet.DistortableVideo/examples/